learningequality/ka-lite/docs/installguide/system_requirements.rst

     - ~265GB (full set of English, non-resized videos + partner contents)

-If you have a center with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine.
+If you have a center with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine as a server.

 .. note:: In case you are deploying on Linux and want an efficient setup, use
     the ``ka-lite-raspberry-pi`` package, it doesn't require a specific